 The study will focus on three locations identified in the Developing Flexible Adaptation Options for the Peron Naturaliste Coastal Region of Western Australia Reports [ii] as coastal hotspots in the PNP region.

-The Project will commence in February 2017 and will be completed before June 2018.
+The Project commenced in September 2017 and will be completed before June 2018.

 [i] Damara WA.
 (2012) Coastal Hazard Mapping for Economic Analysis of Climate Change Adaptation in the Peron-Naturaliste Region.
 Report 169-01